evanscloud/tutorship/README.md

 Again, just like any GitHub repository, you can version your course, and tell the followers what changed.

-Students can also decide to take the course again, if there is a major change.
+Students can also decide to take the course again if there is a major change.

 Fixed a bug? no need to worry, all those who are currently enrolled in that course will receive your fix auto-magically :)